Welcome to the website for the International Intention Progression Competition (IIPC).

 In order to participate in the International Intention Progression Competition, you must register.
 Once you have registered, you will be able to access competition resources and documentation to help you develop your entry.

-The First International Intention Progression Competition will be held in 2023-2024, and the results will be announced at the Twelfth International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2024) in May/June 2024.
+The First International Intention Progression Competition will be held in 2023-2024, and the results will be announced at the Twelfth International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2024) in May 2024.
 To register your interest, please complete the form on the registration page.